Mitsubishi Outlander review

-The Mitsubishi Outlander has good road manners, but it's far from refined.
-There’s still a lot of wind noise on the motorway, and the diesel’s noisy idle never really smooths out to a quieter hum, although it is overshadowed by tyre noise on the motorway.
-Everything is much quieter and smoother with the PHEV hybrid, even that gets noisy when you demand full power.
+The Mitsubishi Outlander has decent enough road manners, but it's not as refined as the best SUVs.
+There’s still a lot of wind noise on the motorway, and although everything is much quieter and smoother with the PHEV hybrid, even that gets noisy when you demand full power.

 The Mitsubishi Outlander PHEV is one of the cheapest SUVs of any size to run.
-Its official combined fuel consumption of 148mpg and CO2 emissions of 49g/km are only really beaten by fully electric vehicles and other plug-in hybrids.
-Servicing for the hybrid should also be cheap, as there are fewer moving parts that would usually require changing.
+Its official combined fuel consumption of 139mpg and CO2 emissions of 40g/km are only really beaten by fully electric vehicles and other plug-in hybrids.

 Interior, design and technology

 The Mitsubishi Outlander has a smoother look than its predecessor, despite both using the same Lancer-based underpinnings.
-It’s been given a more curvaceous look in tune with the manufacturer’s latest design language, with LED headlamps and a large ‘staging’ - as Mitsubishi calls it - of the three-diamond logo.
+It’s been given a more curvaceous design in tune with the manufacturer’s latest 'Dynamic Shield' design language, with LED headlamps and a large ‘staging’ - as Mitsubishi calls it - of the three-diamond logo.

 There’s simple chrome detailing on the grille, window line and across the rear, where there’s a neat light cluster that stretches across the tailgate.
-It’s not as aggressive-looking as some 4x4s, and all versions, with the exception of the Verve trim, ride on 18-inch alloys, which actually look a bit too small on the new body.
+It’s not as aggressive-looking as some 4x4s, and all versions, with the exception of the Verve trim, ride on 18-inch alloys.
 It’s more aerodynamic, too, with underbody panels helping to aid efficiency.

 Practicality, comfort and boot space

 The Mitsubishi Outlander is bigger than the previous model, with 913 litres of storage space available if you fold the third row of seats.
 There’s a significant 1,608 litres of load room with all five rear seats stowed flat.
-In petrol guise, it comes with seven seats in all bar the entry-level GX2 trim, a feature that's usually a cost option in rivals if it's offered at all.
+In petrol guise, it comes with seven seats as standard, a feature that's usually a cost option in rivals, if it's offered at all.

 The Outlander PHEV has a big battery pack to store in its boot so practicality suffers a little.
-Overall luggage space drops from 591 litres to 436 litres.
-There's no seven-seat option either.
+Overall luggage space drops to 463 litres and there's no seven-seat option either.

 Reliability and Safety

-The use of high-tensile steel has made the body stiffer and safer, and there’s also plenty of standard safety equipment including seven airbags on higher-spec models, ABS, traction control as well as the security of four-wheel drive.
+The use of high-tensile steel has made the body stiffer and there’s also plenty of standard safety equipment including seven airbags, ABS, traction control as well as the security of four-wheel drive.
 All this helped the Outlander achieve a full five-stars when it was tested by Euro NCAP in its stringent crash tests in 2012.
 The heavier PHEV version was also separately tested in 2013 and achieved full marks.

-There’s also hi-tech kit available on top GX5 cars, such as Adaptive Cruise Control, Lane Departure Warning and a Forward Collision Mitigation System.
+There’s also hi-tech kit available on top-spec cars, such as adaptive cruise control, lane departure warning and a forward collision mitigation system.
 However, the variety of beeps and bells that sound every time this kit is activated, or when you do anything, can become highly irritating - that's common with many cars of this type.